Elisabeth-94/advent-of-code-in-scala/README.md

 (Virtually all programming languages require some form of a runtime environment to execute their code, and this runtime environment typically runs on top of an operating system).
 Scala is both Object Oriented and Functional.

 All classes from the java.lang package are imported by default.
-In the sbt build file you can add third party libraries, as seen for MUnit.
+In the sbt build file you can add third party libraries, as seen for the testing suite.

 Scala is a pure object-oriented language in the sense that everything is an object, including numbers or functions.
 It differs from Java in that respect, since Java distinguishes primitive types (such as boolean and int) from reference types.
 You can pass methods as arguments, store them in variables, and return them from other functions, all without special syntax (specific Scala FP functionality).